bvladoiu/prisma-editor/tasks.md

 # Tasks

+## Refactor model classes into separate files - 05/15/2025
+Created a model package and moved each data model class from HomeData.kt into its own file.
+Renamed HomeData to Home, removing the "Data" suffix as requested.
+Updated all references in the composables to use the new model classes.
+This improves code organization by following the single responsibility principle and makes the model classes more maintainable.

 ## Refactor HomeComposables into separate files - 05/14/2025
 Extracted each composable from HomeComposables.kt into its own file within a new package structure.
 Moved Home() composable to composables/pages/Home.kt and all other component composables to composables/component/ directory.
 Updated imports in Editor.kt to reference the new location.
 This improves code organization and maintainability by following the single responsibility principle.